-We mentioned that famous offline brands can be very self-promotional and still attract large fan and follower numbers and maintain good levels of interaction.
+We’ve mentioned previously that famous brands can be very self-promotional on social media and still attract large fan and follower numbers and maintain good levels of interaction.
 We call it the ‘social media diffusion effect’.
 Here’s why.

 2) they’re ‘cool by association’.

 Essentially, there is huge corssover in what happens in everyday conversations and what happens online.
 If Nike plays a role in someone’s offline life, it probably plays a role in their online life, too.
 We can show this diagrammatically.
 Below is the online and offline spheres of a well-known brand like Nike, Costa Coffee or Sainsbury’s.
 They all have large offline reputation spheres at the point that their social media presences are launched.
 ‘Online’, the orange sphere, refers to social media, and ‘offline’ is websites, PR coverage, TV ads, any point of sale, etc.

 Over time, this offline presences will filter into their online presence as people associate themselves to their brands in their online spheres.
 This is regardless of how good their social media presence is, it is a diffusion effect.

 The speed with which this happens depends mainly on two factors;